code-forge-temple/circuit-sketcher-lib/CONTRIBUTING.md

 ## Component Folder Structure

-All contributed components must be placed in a new folder under the `assets` root directory.
+All contributed components must be placed in a new folder under the `assets/nodes` root directory.
 Each folder should be named after the component (all lowercase, hyphens for spaces), and must include:

 - `my-component.svg` (preferred) or `my-component.png`: The image/icon for the component.